 - You can then manually change any listed measurement by tapping the item from the list and choosing “Add Data” or the “+” symbol at the top

 - For example, to manually change your weight tap your currently listed weight then choose Add Data at the top

 To add your current weight, tap the Weight measurement.
 From there, tap the “+” or “Add Data” button in the top right-hand corner and enter your correct weight.

 If you need to add your current height, tap the Height measurement.
 Then tap the “+” or “Add Data” button in the top right-hand corner and enter your correct height.

-Once the information has been added, then you can rest easy knowing your height and weight are correct.
-It’s important to note that if you see fluctuations in weight, you can use the above method to log the changes.
+Once the information has been added, you can rest easy knowing your height and weight are correct.
+It’s important to note that you can use the above method to log the changes if you see fluctuations in weight.